christianmalek/vuex-rest-api/README.md

 });
 ```

-Now the resource is ready to pass it to the `createStore` function and create a store.
-The resource's *actions* look like this:
+Now the resource is ready to pass it to the `createStore` function to create a store.
+The returned object looks like this:

 ```js
 // resource.actions